Ethanol10/Ror2Ganon/README.md

 <img src="https://cdn.discordapp.com/attachments/399901440023330816/918083335824211998/warlockPunchIcon.png"><br>
 Charge up a powerful punch unleashing 1650% damage onto close range foes.

 ## Changelog
+- 2.0.0 -> New Features!
+Hooray!
+(This will probably be my last update for this mod regarding new content, as I am a terrible animator.
+However, if someone wants to offer help with animations for more moves, I'm down to continue this project.
+If the mod breaks with new RoR2 Content, I'll try update it so that it won't be deprecated.)
+    - 2 New moves!
+(Unlock them and find out what they are)
+    - Another skin! (also with an unlock condition)
+    - (slight) VFX updates!
+    - Actual hit pauses! (get that weak no-hitpause garbage outta here)
+    - Bug Fixes included (as usual)
+        - Fixed Ganon not triggering an attack when he lands with Flame Choke.
+(For later reference, set the position of the blast attack RIGHT BEFORE you trigger the attack.)
+        - Fixed Ganon having ridiculously large item displays when in use with other mods (Unless someone decides to use the name positions that I've made.)
+        - Fixed Ganon leaving Greater Wisp Corpses lying all over the place.
+Gotta make the place clean while destroying everything.
 - 1.0.3 - Fixes to the following: (I promise this is the last thing I'll update for awhile, I'll get back to making something new)
     - Fixed Ganondorf from not being able to grab those stupid hitscan wisps.
 Slam those guys into the ground for me will ya.
     - Ganon's character model should be *ｐｒｉｓｔｉｎｅ* and not bugged to hell and back anymore.